|

 assembled church were reasoning together.
 It was two-way mutual

 communication, and it was great.
-It was question and

 answer, point and counter-point, objection and explanation!
 Paul isn't